ahmedalfnop/inclusion/README.md

 ###Dependencies
 Inclusion plugins require jQuery library.
 So this dependency was included into `bower.json` for the further development.

+###Sublime snippets
+I don't like to keep in mind all those mixin names, so I've created this snippets for Subime text2, with shortkeys like `ifi` - which means inclusion figure image.
+In markup (jade or html) it will create markup for figure element with img tag with necessary classnames and figcaption.
+In scss it will create empty rule with included mixin.
+In both cases there will be multiple cursor anchors.
+Soon I'll add a list with shortkeys.

 ## TODO
+* Shortkeys list for snippets.
+Make snippet completion or something like that.
 * Less version
 * Version with mixins instead extends
 * No-preprocessor version

 ## Changelog
+* v1.2 (November 08, 2014)
+  * Sublime snippets added, selection mixin added
 * v1.1 (November 04, 2014)
   * Stable version
 * v1.0 (August --, 2014)